JosephChuksN/Form-Validation/README.md

 # Form-Validation
-## A program to understand how forms work
+## A js. program to understand how forms work